 Why is coaching cost effective?

-You will be helped to plan how you can get things done in the quickest and most efficient way possible each week or fortnight, you will take action each day/week (you decide) and start to bring transformation or change that you want into your life.
+You will be helped to plan how you can get things done in the quickest and most efficient way possible each week or fortnight, you will take action each day/week (you decide) and start to bring the transformation or change that you want into your life.

-It focuses on what is going on in your life right now and assists you in setting up action plans for success.
+Coaching focuses on what is going on in your life right now and assists you in setting up action plans for success.
 It is spaced at regular intervals so it can deal with your life issues, goals and situations on an ongoing basis.

-It is always supportive and encouraging and your commitment to coaching is an investment in your business, your life and your future.
+Coaching sessions are always supportive and encouraging and your commitment to coaching is an investment in your business, your life and your future.

 How can the success of the coaching process be measured?

-Measurement may be thought of in two distinct ways: external indicators of performance and internal indicators of success.
+Measuring the success of coaching may be thought of in two distinct ways: external indicators of performance and internal indicators of success.
 Ideally, both are incorporated.